Practice Area

 Negligence is a legal term used in every personal injury claim, including a Michigan wrongful death case.
 It means, at its most basic level, that someone else’s reckless behavior caused the accident or event that resulted in the death of the deceased person.
 To prove this in court, your wrongful death attorney must prove three facts under Michigan law.

-1. First, we have to prove that the defendant had a duty of care toward your deceased loved one.
-In the case of an auto accident, for example, the defendant must be proven to have an obligation to operate their vehicle safely, obey highway laws, and drive carefully so as not to put others in danger.
+- In the case of an auto accident, for example, the defendant must be proven to have an obligation to operate their vehicle safely, obey highway laws, and drive carefully so as not to put others in danger.
 In medical negligence or medical malpractice, your law firm needs to show that the health care professional had a responsibility not to make obvious errors and to act in such a way as to avoid putting their patient at undue risk.

-2. Next, we have to demonstrate that the defendant breached that duty of care.
-We have to show, in the case of the car accident, for example, that the motorist did not obey the rules of the road, did not operate their vehicle responsibly, and put others at risk, whether it was by speeding, running a red light, driving distracted, or even simply being careless behind the wheel.
+- We have to show, in the case of the car accident, for example, that the motorist did not obey the rules of the road, did not operate their vehicle responsibly, and put others at risk, whether it was by speeding, running a red light, driving distracted, or even simply being careless behind the wheel.
 For a medical malpractice case, this could mean the medical professional violated the standard of care.
 This could be because they ignored or misinterpreted test results, made a severe mistake during surgery, or otherwise harmed the patient, whether accidentally or intentionally.

-3. Finally, we have to prove that the breach of the duty of care directly caused the deceased person’s death.
-Thus, in the case of medical malpractice, a doctor’s failure to diagnose a condition that should have been obvious directly led to the death of the patient.
+- Thus, in the case of medical malpractice, a doctor’s failure to diagnose a condition that should have been obvious directly led to the death of the patient.

 In some cases, it is possible that the defendant can be shown to have acted deliberately in an effort to cause harm to the decedent.
 This also qualifies as negligence under the law.

-What Is the Statute of Limitations for a Wrongful Death Lawsuit in Michigan?
+What is the Statute of Limitations for a Wrongful Death Lawsuit in Michigan?

 A statute of limitations functions as a time limit you have to file any lawsuit.
 A Michigan wrongful death lawsuit usually must be brought within three years of the date of death.
 For a medical malpractice lawsuit, the statute of limitations in Michigan is six years.
 If the wrongful death claim is not filed in a timely fashion, it may be barred from court.
 That’s another reason why it’s important to contact a Michigan wrongful death lawyer quickly, so you don’t miss your window for a wrongful death lawsuit.